pnsn/GFAST/README.md

         # Confirm lib/libew_mt.a and lib/libew_util.a were created (into lib path discussed above)

+9. [ActiveMQ] This is now OPTIONAL.
+Set use_AMQ=false in zbuild.sh before running it.
+Then run:>make and you should need to install either 9a. the C++ lib nor run the java jar in 9b.

-9. [ActiveMQ](http://activemq.apache.org/) The C++ portion.
+9a.
+[ActiveMQ](http://activemq.apache.org/) The C++ portion.
 These will require other things that you likely already have like libssl, libcrypto, and the Apache runtime library.

     Note: [MTH] I haven't found the APR to be necessary
     Note: For building GFAST, the instructions here for downloading and